3DOM-FBK/UseGeo/README.md

 [Benchmark data]

 _________________________________________________________________________
-### 1. Dataset Description
+### Description
-USEGEO is an <a href="http://www.isprs.org" target=page>ISPRS</a> Scientific Initiative which aims to deliver a new and unique dataset for the rigorous assessment of 3D reconstruction algorithms applied to datasets acquired with UAV platforms.
+<a href="https://usegeo.fbk.eu/" target=page>USEGEO</a> is an <a href="http://www.isprs.org" target=page>ISPRS</a> Scientific Initiative which aims to deliver a new and unique dataset for the rigorous assessment of 3D reconstruction algorithms applied to datasets acquired with UAV platforms.

-We present a new large-scale real-world depth estimation set of data which include data acquired from UAV platforms.
+USEGEO presents a new large-scale real-world depth estimation set of data which include data acquired from UAV platforms.
 The provided data aim to support research in both monocular depth estimation and multi-view 3D reconstruction.

 #### Flight specifications